readandprogress/reading.is-a.dev/_posts/Writing/2024-09-30-challenging-myself-to-write-more-hopefully.md

 I will, of course, be posting the final review here when all is settled.

 As always, thanks for reading!
 If you're a fellow writer as well, I would love to know what tips and tricks you use to keep yourself motivated!
-Let me know over my [contact](/contact/) page!